 For announcements that display announcement body in plain text, this value specifies how many characters to display for each announcement.

 Enter an Expression Language (EL) expression.
 For example, when the value is set to the EL expression

-If no value is specified, then it will display 200 characters.
-If a non-valid positive integer value is specified, then it will display all characters in plain text.
+If no value is specified, then it displays 200 characters.
+If a non-valid positive integer value is specified, then it displays all characters in plain text.

 freeFlowView parameter set to